wuquanyao/build-a-better-web-together/install.md

 > _iris_ takes advantage of the [vendor directory](https://docs.google.com/document/d/1Bz5-UB7g2uPBdOx-rw5t9MxJwkfpx90cqG9AFL0JAYo) feature.
 You get truly reproducible builds, as this method guards against upstream renames and deletes.

-Q: What's the difference between Go 1.8 and Go 1.9 Iris?
+Q: What's the major difference between Go 1.8 and Go 1.9 Iris?

 A: Go 1.9 has support for **type alias** and Iris was ready for that from Go 1.8.3, it had a file, the `kataras/iris/context.go` with restrict build access to Go 1.9.

 **Before** Go 1.9 you had to import the "github.com/kataras/iris/context" to create a Handler: